rameshn571/assignment/README.md

 )

+user_add --> sender address
+to_add --> receiver address
+tx_id --> transaction id

 PRIMARY KEY (user_add, to_add, tx_id): The partition key is user_add, the composite clustering key is (to_add, tx_id)

-create secondary index on to_add -- > to get to address transactions
+create secondary index on to_add -- > to get receiver address transactions.

-3rd party libraries :
+3rd party library :
 gorilla/mux --> implements a request router and dispatcher for matching incoming requests to their respective handler.The name mux stands for "HTTP request multiplexer".